SMART App Launch

 • jwks_uri: CONDITIONAL, String conveying this system’s JSON Web Key Set URL.
 Required if the server’s capabilities include sso-openid-connect; otherwise, optional.

-• authorization_endpoint: REQUIRED, URL to the OAuth2 authorization endpoint.
+• authorization_endpoint: CONDITIONAL, URL to the OAuth2 authorization endpoint.
+Required if server supports the launch-ehr or launch-standalone capability; otherwise, optional.

 • grant_types_supported: REQUIRED, Array of grant types supported at the token endpoint.
 The options are “authorization_code” (when SMART App Launch is supported) and “client_credentials” (when SMART Backend Services is supported).